EthanBogart/PolyWrite/README.md

 # PolyWrite
 PolyWrite desktop application.
 This project is now dead.
-As of [https://techcrunch.com/2017/08/16/google-updates-docs-sheets-and-slides-with-new-collaboration-features/](Google's Docs update) that allows versioning, PolyWrite has become redundant.
+As of [Google's Docs update](https://techcrunch.com/2017/08/16/google-updates-docs-sheets-and-slides-with-new-collaboration-features) that allows versioning, PolyWrite has become redundant.
 It was originally intended to be a sort of version control system made easy for non-geeks, and that mission is over after about a month of development.
 Credits to Calvin Wan (Github handle TheChosenZygote) for implementing Myers algorithm very nicely in C++.

 The backend service is located in the [PolyWriteService repo.](https://github.com/EthanBogart/PolyWriteService) It is obviously far from usability but the basic framework is there.